Hyperpy/hyperpy.decentral1.se/index.md

 > [hypercore.protocol.org](https://hypercore-protocol.org)

-A prole-to-prole implementation for the ones who write Python.
+An implementation of the prole2prole protocol in Python.

 ### Progress